-Plantains look very much like bananas, but there are several subtle differences that must be noted.
-Plantains are fatter, longer and greener in appearance than bananas.
+Plantains look very much like bananas, but several subtle differences.
+For starters, plantains are fatter, longer, and greener in appearance than bananas.

 If you take these comparisons a step further and touch the two, you will notice plantains are a lot firmer than bananas.
 This is because they have a much higher starch content, which makes them perfect for cooking and versatile addition to many main courses.

-Unlike bananas, plantains turn darker brown or black in color as they grow ripe instead of a bright yellow like bananas.
+Unlike bananas, plantains turn dark brown or black as they grow ripe instead of a bright yellow like bananas.
 Plantain nutrition also contains higher amounts of vitamin C, vitamin A, and potassium than bananas.